-The 'nobitmap' option let images be rendered as filled rectangles instead of the nativ PS or PDF image format.
-This option has to be enabled if you intend to use other output formats.
+The 'nobitmap' option let images be rendered as filled rectangles instead of the nativ PS or PDF inline image format.
+This option is ignored if images are externalized.

-The 'providevars' options makes gnuplot's internal and user variables available by using the '\gpgetvar{<var name>}' command within the TeX script.
+The 'providevars' options makes gnuplot's internal and user variables available by using the '\gpgetvar{<var name>}' commmand within the TeX script.
 Use gnuplot's 'show variables all' command to see the list of valid variables.

-The <fontdesc> string may contain any valid LaTeX font commands like e.g. '\small'.
-It is passed directly as a node parameter in form of "font=<fontdesc>".
+The <fontdesc> string may contain any valid TeX/LaTeX/ConTeXt font commands like e.g. '\small'.
+It is passed directly as a node parameter in form of "font={<fontdesc>}".
 This can be 'misused' to add further code to a node, e.g. '\small,yshift=1ex' or ',yshift=1ex' are also valid while the latter does not change the current font settings.
 One exception is the second argument of the list.
 If it is a number of the form <number>{unit} it will be interpreted as a fontsize like in other terminals and will be appended to the first argument.
 If the unit is omitted the value is interpreted as 'pt'.
 As an example the string '\sffamily,12,fill=red' sets the font to LaTeX's sans serif font at a size of 12pt and red background color.
+The same applies to ConTeXt, e.g. '\switchtobodyfont[iwona],10' changes the font to Iwona at a size of 10pt.
+Plain TeX users have to change the font size explicitly within the first argument.
+The second should be set to the same value to get proper scaling of text boxes.